Analysis | Are we really going to reject democratic elections to soothe Trump’s ego?

 If you're a Republican official with campaign debt to settle, you can see the appeal.
 Go along with Trump's claims of fraud long enough to pay down what you owe a bit, obviating the need to go hat-in-hand to donors over the next few months.
 No wonder former presidential candidate Newt Gingrich thinks Trump shouldn't concede; he still owes money from his 2012 campaign.

-Then, of course, there's power.
+Then, of course, there’s power.
 While there are rumblings that Trump understands he has lost, he obviously wants to maintain his position.
-As do Republicans broadly: one of the central messages from the past five years has been that Republicans will countenance pretty much anything from a president as long as he appoints conservatives to the judiciary and signs key Republican legislation.
+As do Republicans broadly: One of the central messages from the past five years has been that Republicans will countenance pretty much anything from a president as long as he appoints conservatives to the judiciary and signs key Republican legislation.

 But it’s hard not to assume that much of Trump’s current approach to the election is rooted in nothing more complex than his own ego.
-Every time he announced that he would only lose reelection if fraud occurred, obvious hints of insecurity crept in.
+Every time he announced that he would lose reelection only if fraud occurred, obvious hints of insecurity crept in.
 Trump’s personal brand is predicated on his unfailing success, and there are few more obvious indicators of failure than having tens of millions of people say they want you out of your job.
 Even after he won the presidency in 2016, Trump’s insecurity prevented him from acknowledging that he lost the popular vote that year.
 When he loses, then, we shouldn’t be surprised that his rejection of reality is more sweeping.

 It’s dangerous.
 It’s dangerous to shrug at Trump’s stubbornness.
 It’s dangerous to amplify phony claims of electoral fraud to wring a few thousand more dollars out of donors.
 It’s dangerous and authoritarian to try to cling to power by rejecting the will of the voters.

-The problem is exacerbated when considering the pattern that's unfolded over the course of Trump's presidency.
+The problem is exacerbated when considering the pattern that’s unfolded over the course of Trump’s presidency.
 Humoring him simply allows the conservative media feedback loop to grow out of control.
-Trump throws things out and his allies going into overdrive rationalizing his assertions and whipping themselves into a frenzy over his correctness.
-He watches them cobble together rickety support structures on Hannity's show and then he starts to believe his own hype.
+Trump throws things out and his allies go into overdrive rationalizing his assertions and whipping themselves into a frenzy over his correctness.
+He watches them cobble together rickety support structures on Hannity’s show and then he starts to believe his own hype.
 Allowing Trump to indulge in his own fantasies often makes them more intractable.

 Barring something exceptional, Trump will no longer be president as of noon Jan.
 20. But he and his allies are actively engaged in making that exceptional thing happen.
 Maybe they’re doing so cynically — but they’re doing it.
 And if it happens, it means that voters no longer decide who serves as president.